impresso team — Mon, 05.02 2024

 The main components of Text Reuse at Scale application, Search and Filter Pane (left) and Overview, Statistics and Passages tabs (centre)

 Text reuse detection counts among the most popular techniques for computational enrichment of historical newspapers and publications more generally and has been applied successfully by research groups around the world.
-In November 2022 we organised a small workshop with experts in text reuse detection, NLP, history and design to revisit the previous impresso text reuse explorer.
+In November 2022 we organised a small workshop with experts in text reuse detection, NLP, history and design to revisit the previous Impresso text reuse explorer.
 Specifically we wanted to find out how the integration of text reuse with other forms of semantic enrichment such as content type detection and topic modelling could advance the study of historical text reuse.
-Based on research objectives, tasks and mockups developed during the workshop, we are happy to announce the launch of an all new text reuse component for the impresso web app: “Text Reuse at Scale”.
+Based on research objectives, tasks and mockups developed during the workshop, we are happy to announce the launch of an all new text reuse component for the Impresso web app: “Text Reuse at Scale”.
 The new component allows you to formulate precise queries based on all filters available within the web app and to shift between a close-reading comparison of two text reuse passages to high-level overviews of the distribution of text reuse clusters across our corpus.

 Try it out